saleor/saleor-docs/docs/customization/environment-variables.md

 ---
 id: configuration
-title: Configuration
+title: Environment Variables
 ---

 We are fans of the [12factor](https://12factor.net/) approach and portable code so you can configure most of Saleor using only environment variables.

-## Environment variables
+## List of variables

 ### `ALLOWED_HOSTS`